-In November 2021, COMPASS launched a phase II clinical trial to assess the safety and tolerability of COMP360 psilocybin therapy in post-traumatic stress disorder (PTSD).
+In November 2021, Compass launched a phase 2 clinical trial to assess the safety and tolerability of COMP360 psilocybin therapy in post-traumatic stress disorder (PTSD).
 The study is taking place at two sites: the Institute of Psychiatry, Psychology & Neuroscience (IoPPN) at King’s College London, and Icahn School of Medicine at Mount Sinai.

 Icahn School of Medicine, Mount Sinai